rclone/rclone/docs/content/sftp.md

 #### --sftp-use-insecure-cipher

-Enable the use of the aes128-cbc cipher.
-This cipher is insecure and may allow plaintext data to be recovered by an attacker.
+Enable the use of the aes128-cbc cipher and diffie-hellman-group-exchange-sha256, diffie-hellman-group-exchange-sha1 key exchange.
+Those algorithms are insecure and may allow plaintext data to be recovered by an attacker.

 - Config:      use_insecure_cipher
 - Env Var:     RCLONE_SFTP_USE_INSECURE_CIPHER